-Crossing the body’s midline is the ability to reach across the middle of the body with the arms and legs.
-This allows children to cross over their body to perform a task on the opposite side of their body and is their first step in getting dressed on their own, eating with utensils, and holding crayons.
+Crossing the body’s midline is the ability to reach across the middle of the body.
+This allows children to perform a task on the opposite side of their body and is their first step in getting dressed on their own, eating with utensils, and holding crayons.

-The interlocking discs is a traditional Montessori material designed for transferring from one hand to the next.
-The angle encourages wrist motion which adds an extra challenge.
+The interlocking discs is a traditional Montessori plaything designed for transferring from one hand to the next.
+The angle encourages wrist motion.
 Letting your baby enjoy the discs as a teether will encourage them to bring an object to the centre of their body and transfer it to their other hand.

 3 min read